-T.I. & Tiny Harris Divorce Canceled?
+T.I.
+And Tiny Harris Divorce Canceled?
 Tiny Allegedly Calling Off TIP Split, Source Claims

 According to an insider close to the couple who spoke out about T.I.’s alleged reaction to Harris’s divorce filing, the rapper has supposedly been telling friends that he thought Tiny “overreacted” by filing for divorce and has been attempting to convince Tiny to stick around and work on their marriage in the weeks that followed.

-“He waited a few weeks so she could cool down after filing divorce docs, but now he’s trying talk ‘sense’ into her… that they’re good together,” TMZ reported of how T.I. is reportedly trying to save his six year marriage to Tiny.
+“He waited a few weeks so she could cool down after filing divorce docs, but now he’s trying talk ‘sense’ into her… that they’re good together,” TMZ reported of how T.I. is reportedly trying to save his six-year marriage to Tiny.

 The site also went on to claim that Tiny and T.I., who first got together around 15 years ago, were still on speaking terms and supposedly working on their marriage following Harris’s divorce filing while spending a lot of time together over the holiday period, which appears to support Hollywood Life’s recent reports.